troclaux/notes/aws.md

 - Shared Responsibility for IAM
   - AWS:
-    - Infrastructure (global network security)
+    - infrastructure (global network security)
-    - Configuration and vulnerability analysis
+    - configuration and vulnerability analysis
-    - Compliance validation
+    - compliance validation
-  - Me:
+  - me:
-    - Users, groups, roles, policies, management and monitoring
+    - users, groups, roles, policies, management and monitoring
     - Enable MFA on all accounts
-    - Rotate all keys often
+    - rotate all keys often
-    - Use IAM tools to apply appropriate permissions
+    - use IAM tools to apply appropriate permissions

 ## EC2 (Elastic Compute Cloud)

+> run virtual machines in the cloud

+- EC2 instance: virtual machine in the cloud
+- inbound traffic: instance <=traffic= outside
+- outbound traffic: instance =traffic=> outside

+> [!IMPORTANT]
-When you stop and restart an EC2 instance, the public IPv4 address can change, but the private address won’t
+> stopping and restarting an EC2 instance changes the public IPv4 address but not the private address

 - sizing and configuration options:
   - OS